NeutralNoise/lol_helpers/README.md

 This has a template structure in it allowing you to put what ever you want into a binary search tree.
 The only real issue with it is that a stack overflow happens when the number of elements gets to ~4000.

+## RandomNum.h
+This is an Xorshift number generator.
+These are easy to make as there is a lot of code out there for them.
+This is pretty handy to have and it beats the c rand() :D.

 ## Todo
 Just some tasks that I would like to get around to doing one day.